When and why did you first become interested in being a plastic surgeon?

 Can you tell us about one or two of your most interesting/memorable/challenging cases?

 In general, I love performing rhinoplasty surgery and, as far as I’m concerned, the more challenging the better!
 In my opinion, no other operation defines what plastic surgery is more than rhinoplasty.
 It is truly the melding of form and function.
-Afterall, what good is a beautiful nose if you can’t breath through it?
+Afterall, what good is a beautiful nose if you can’t breathe through it?
 Some of my favorite cases have been those patients that have shown up at my office with complex deformities, often times created by previous rhinoplasty surgery.

 Why do you think the public is obsessed with whether or not celebrities have gone under the knife?